 Depression is associated with changes in brain substances that help nerve cells communicate, and it directly relates to a person’s serotonin, dopamine, and norepinephrine levels.
 Physical abuse, sexual abuse, emotional abuse, the sudden death of a loved one, personal problems, substance abuse, serious illness, and even genetics can cause depression.
 More common among women than men, depression can begin as early as the teenage years, although it has been reported to develop earlier.

 It is important to note that symptoms differ from case to case and depend on gender, sexuality, age, and many other factors.

 Do not hesitate to seek help if you or a loved one shows signs of depression.
-To receive more details or schedule a free assessment, call us at 800-585-7527.
+To receive more details or schedule a no cost assessment, call us at 800-585-7527.